NREL/HPC/docs/Documentation/Slurm/job_arrays.md

 To run through the example on your own, you will need to download [uselist.sh](https://github.com/NREL/HPC/blob/master/slurm/uselist.sh) from the main slurm directory along with [doarray.py](https://github.com/NREL/HPC/blob/master/slurm/source/doarray.py) and [invertc.c](https://github.com/NREL/HPC/blob/master/slurm/source/invertc.c) from the source folder.

 ## SBATCH Directives for Job Arrays
-In order to submit a job array to Slurm, the SBATCH directives at the top of your script or sbatch command line submission must contain the flag `--array={ARRAY_VALS}`, where `ARRAY_VALS` is a list or range of numbers that will represent the index values of your job array.
+In order to submit a job array to Slurm, the SBATCH directives at the top of your script or sbatch command line submission must contain the flag `--array=<ARRAY_VALS>`, where `ARRAY_VALS` is a list or range of numbers that will represent the index values of your job array.
 For example:

 ```
 # SBATCH --array=0-12  # Submits a job array with index values between 0 and 12
 ...